Germany hashes out compromise to allow smaller stake China port deal | Business

 Germany hashes out compromise to allow smaller stake China port deal

-Supporters of the deal say it will allow Hamburg, where Scholz was mayor before becoming chancellor, to keep pace with rival ports that are also vying for Chinese trade and some of whom are partly owned by Cosco.
-"The federal government departments involved see a limit to 24.9 percent as an 'emergency solution' to prevent worse things from happening," the economy ministry source said, adding a smaller stake would give Cosco less say in running the terminal.
+Supporters of the deal say it will allow Hamburg, where Scholz was mayor before becoming chancellor, to keep pace with rival ports that are also vying for Chinese trade and some of which are partly owned by Cosco.
+"The federal government departments involved see a limit to 24.9% as an 'emergency solution' to prevent worse things from happening," the economy ministry source said, adding a smaller stake would give Cosco less say in running the terminal.

 Germany may allow China's Cosco to take a smaller stake than originally planned in a Hamburg port terminal, in what an economy ministry source on Tuesday described as an "emergency solution" to approve the deal but mitigate the impact.
 Shipping giant Cosco made a bid last year to take a 35% stake in one of logistics firm HHLA's three terminals in Germany's largest port, but the German coalition has been divided over whether to let the deal go ahead.

 A second source said the government could try to attach additional guarantees to the deal to further mitigate Cosco's influence on the running of the port terminal.
-"Of course it's now up to Cosco to say we're also happy with 24.9 percent," a third source said.
+"Of course it's now up to Cosco to say we're also happy with 24.9%," a third source said.

 Beijing has previously said it hoped Germany would view the deal in an "objective and rational light" without politicising economic relations.
 Andreas Audretsch, a senior lawmaker from Scholz's coalition partner the Greens, said his party wanted to ban the deal.

-"The fact that Cosco should now take over less than 25 percent of the terminal is not a compromise, but an emergency solution to prevent worse things from happening," he said.
+"The fact that Cosco should now take over less than 25% of the terminal is not a compromise, but an emergency solution to prevent worse things from happening," he said.
 "Germany can no longer afford to be naïve when dealing with autocracies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)